apache/beam/website/www/site/content/en/blog/apache-beam-flink-and-kubernetes.md

 Optimizing the performance of Google Cloud operations was another challenge.
 Although Google Cloud Storage is excellent for streaming large amounts of data, it has limitations when it comes to handling high-frequency I/O requests.
 To mitigate this issue, we introduced random prefixes in key names, avoided sequential key names, and optimized our Google Cloud Storage sharding techniques.
 These methods significantly enhanced our Google Cloud Storage performance, enabling the smooth operation of our stateless jobs.

-This is the chart showing the GCS writes reduction after changing the memory-threshold:
+The following chart shows the Google Cloud Storage writes reduction after changing the memory-threshold: